AdmJacobs/bamazon/README.md

 Contributors: Adam Jacobs

-History: Var's originally used, then changed to let/const. let can be updated and not re-declared.
+History: SQL Errors: Auto_Increment needed to be removed from schema.sql and changed to IDENTITY(1, 1).
+Various other errors encoutered and troubleshooted through online research.

+Hat tip to: Stackoverflow, various Youtube videos and numerous other online resources.

 Functionality: